Sattari taluka

 Sattari (Konkani: Sot'tori; IPA: /kok/) is a taluka of North Goa district in the state of Goa, India.
-There are 77 villages and 2 towns in Sattari Taluka.
+There are 77 villages and 2 towns in Sattari taluka.
 The headquarters of Sattari taluka is Valpoi municipal council.
 It lies in the north-eastern region of Goa where it is known for its greenery and dense forest.
-Part of the Western Ghats forms the eastern part of the Sattari Taluka.
+Part of the Western Ghats forms the eastern part of the Sattari taluka.
 The Mandovi River (popularly known as Mhadei in Sattari taluka) is considered to be the lifeline of Sattari.
 It has a geographical area of 490 km^{2}; the Mhadei Wildlife Sanctuary covers 208 km^{2} of this area.

 Demographics

-As per the Census India 2011, Satari Taluka has a population of 63,817.
-The sex-ratio of Satari Taluka is around 959 compared to 973 which is the state average of Goa.
-The literacy rate of Satari Taluka is 76.67% out of which 82.16% males are literate and 70.95% females are literate.
-The total area of Satari is 495.13 km^{2} with population density of 129 per km^{2}.
+As per the Census India 2011, Sattari taluka has a population of 63,817.
+The sex-ratio of Sattari taluka is around 959 compared to 973 which is the state average of Goa.
+The literacy rate of Sattari taluka is 76.67% out of which 82.16% males are literate and 70.95% females are literate.
+The total area of Sattari is 495.13 km^{2} with population density of 129 per km^{2}.
 Majority of the population lives in urban areas.

 Languages

-Konkani is the most spoken language in Sattari Taluka.
+Konkani is the most spoken language in Sattari taluka.
 Marathi is also spoken by a significant minority.

-At the time of 2011 Census of India, 61.83% of the population of Sattari Taluka spoke Konkani, 24.15% Marathi, 5.16% Urdu, 3.63% Hindi and 2.34% Kannada as their first language.
+At the time of 2011 Census of India, 61.83% of the population of Sattari taluka spoke Konkani, 24.15% Marathi, 5.16% Urdu, 3.63% Hindi and 2.34% Kannada as their first language.

 Religion

-Hinduism is followed by the vast majority of population of Sattari Taluka.
+Hinduism is followed by the vast majority of population of Sattari taluka.
 Muslims and Christians are among the minorities.
-At the time of the 2011 Census of India, 90.80% of the population of the Taluka followed Hinduism, 7.74% Islam, 1.26% Christianity and 0.20% of the population followed other religions or did not state religion.
+At the time of the 2011 Census of India, 90.80% of the population of the taluka followed Hinduism, 7.74% Islam, 1.26% Christianity and 0.20% of the population followed other religions or did not state religion.